-During the year, the Board was comprised of an independent Chairman, two executive directors, one non-executive director and two independent directors.
+During the year, the Board was comprised of an independent Chairman, one executive director, and three independent non-executive directors.

 Directors Nationality

 Michael Kaminski (Chairman) USA

+Nashina Asaria Kenyan (appointed 10 May 2021)

 Dr. Lyle Berkowitz USA

 James Fitter Australian

-Mark McCloskey Irish (Resigned 12 November 2020)

 Joseph Rooney Irish

-Michael Kaminski

-Independent Chairman
+Michael Kaminski Independent Chairman

 Michael is a Charlotte-based senior healthcare executive with over 35 years of experience in innovative technology-based companies.
 He has a proven and successful track record operating across multiple stages of the business cycle from start-up entrepreneurial organisations to large global enterprises.
-Michael is currently serving as President and CEO of Linet Americas, prior to this he was the CEO of Landauer Inc. where he delivered significant EPS growth and share price gains during his tenure.
+Michael is currently serving as President and CEO of Linet Americas.
+Prior to this, he was the CEO of Landauer Inc. where he delivered significant EPS growth and share price gains during his tenure.
 Michael was appointed to the board on 22 August 2018 and appointed to the role of Chairman on 4 November 2019.
 Michael joined the board of the Morel Company in January 2020.